mgsisk/webcomic/docs/_pages/Restrict.md

 [![The settings added to the Collection Settings screen by the Restrict component.][img-1]][img-1]

-The **Restrict** component Restrict adds features for restricting access to comics based on age or user role.
+The **Restrict** component adds features for restricting access to comics based on age or user role.

 ## Settings